 No need to book – just come along

-Qigong is a powerful healing art that involves gentle movements, meditation and breathing techniques.
+Qigong is a powerful internal art that involves gentle movements, meditation and breathing techniques.

 Padmadrishti is a trained QiGong teacher and has practiced QiGong and meditation for over twenty years.
 She also brings her experience of the mind-body integration through over ten years of working as a hypnotherapist.